oplS15projects/Racket-QA/QA-Email/readme.md

-### DISCLAIMER: This component of Racket-QA is not intended to be run directly by the end user.
-It is an API used internally by other components of Racket-QA for the purpose of mailing a unit test result.
+### DISCLAIMER: This document is intended for the developers of Racket-QA.
 End users will use main UI to manage mailing lists.

 ## Racket QA Email Feature